____________________________________________________________________________________________________________________________________________

 Cardiac and heart surgery mark significant milestones in one’s journey towards better health.
 Whether it’s a coronary artery bypass graft (CABG), heart valve repair or replacement, or any other cardiac procedure, proper post operative care is crucial for a successful recovery.

 Following surgery, you will typically spend a few days in the hospital for observation.
-The hospital team will prioritise comprehensive care, ensuring that you receive the appropriate pain management, manage your vital signs, and initiate early mobilisation.
+The hospital team will manage your pain and check your vitals.
+They will also help you start moving again soon after surgery.
 The nurses and physiotherapists will also play a pivotal role in guiding you through the initial stage of recovery until you are ready for discharge.

 When you are ready for discharge, you may be prescribed medications to manage pain, prevent infections and regulate blood pressure.
 You must adhere to the prescribed medication schedule and keep in regular contact with your GP for any adjustments and follow-up appointments.